krushna-sharma/file-explorer/README.md

 This project is deployed on [File Explorer](https://krushna-sharma.github.io/file-explorer) using gh-pages.

 ### TODO

-Next task is to get all the file of the repo using [API](https://api.github.com/repos/krushna-sharma/file-explorer/git/trees/main?recursive=1) and display them in the file explorer.
+✅ Next task is to get all the file of the repo using [API](https://api.github.com/repos/krushna-sharma/file-explorer/git/trees/main?recursive=1) and display them in the file explorer.

+❌ Add the functinality for expanding and collapsing the folder/files at once.